5 Unique Experiences for Your South Africa Bucket List

 33° 58′ S, 23° 38′ E

-If bungee jumping has always been on your bucket list, the Bloukrans bridge is the place to finally do it.
+If bungee jumping has always been on your bucket list, the Bloukrans Bridge is the place to finally do it.
 With its 216m, it is the highest commercial bungee jump in the world.
 The bridge is located in a beautiful environment, offering an incredible backdrop for your jump, making the experience even more unforgettable.
 It is the perfect place for a thrilling adventure in a beautiful surrounding.
-When you’re standing on the edge of the bridge, overlooking the Bloukrans river, you will feel your heartbeat rising while overlooking an incredible landscape.
-It is definitely an experience you must have had once in your life (at least, if you’re not afraid of heights).
+When you’re standing on the edge of the bridge, overlooking the Bloukrans River, you will feel your heartbeat rising while overlooking an incredible landscape.
+It is definitely an experience you must add to your ultimate South Africa Bucket list (at least, if you’re not afraid of heights).

 The Bloukrans Bridge